mbgardner/logrex/README.md

 # Logrex

 Logrex is an Elixir logging formatter inspired by [Logrus](https://github.com/sirupsen/logrus).
 Logrex makes it simple to display dynamic fields outside of the inline text, for easier grokking and parsing.

-## To do

-* Add tests!
-* Add configurable standard metadata formatting
-* Add configurable level coloring
-* Use defaults based on mix environment if metadata format isn't provided

-## Usage
+## Getting Started

-Logrex differs from the standard Elixir console logger in that it doesn't require a whitelist of fields to be defined in order for those fields to be displayed.
-In that regard, it's essentially just a passthrough to a formatter.
-Logrex uses its own formatter by default, but a custom formatter can be provided via the standard API.
+To use `Logrex`, just install it via Hex and add some minor configuration.

-## Installation
+### Installation

+The latest version of `Logrex` is [available in Hex](https://hex.pm/docs/publish).
-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `logrex` to your list of dependencies in `mix.exs`:
+Add it to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do